 Step 3: Pre-Launch Mapping of Old URLs to New URLs

-If we can simplify the URL structure and try to keep the page and post slugs short and simple, we do.
-I've noticed over the years that while redirects supposedly lose some authority… optimization of them drives increased engagement, which translates to better ranking.
-I'm no longer afraid to redirect a highly ranking page to a new URL when it makes sense.
-Do this in a spreadsheet!
+If we can simplify the URL structure and try to keep the page and post slugs short and straightforward, we do.
+I’ve noticed over the years that while redirects supposedly lose some authority, optimizing them drives increased engagement, which translates to better ranking.
+I’m no longer afraid to redirect a highly ranking page to a new URL when it makes sense.
+You can do this easily in a spreadsheet!

 Step 4: Pre-Launch Import Redirects

 Using the spreadsheet in Step 3, I create a simple table of the existing URL (without domain) and the new URL (with domain).
-I import these redirects in the Rank Math SEO Plugin before launching the new site.
+Before launching the new site, I import these redirects in the Rank Math SEO Plugin.
 Rank Math is the best WordPress plugin for SEO, in my opinion.
-Side note… this process can (and should be done) even be done if you're migrating the site to a new domain.
+Side note… this process can (and should be done) even if you’re migrating the site to a new domain.

 Step 5: Launch And Monitor 404s

-If you've done all the steps up until now, you've got the new site, all the redirects in, all the content in, and you're ready to launch.
-Your work isn't over yet… you must monitor the new site to identify any 404 pages utilizing two different tools:
+If you’ve done all the steps up until now, you’ve got the new site, all the redirects, all the content, and you’re ready to launch.
+Your work isn’t over yet… you must monitor the new site to identify any 404 pages utilizing two different tools:

-- Google Search Console – as soon as the new site is launched, you'll want to submit the XML sitemap and check back in a day or so to see if there are any issues with the new site.
+- Google Search Console – as soon as the new site is launched, you’ll want to submit the XML sitemap and check back daily over the next few weeks to see if there are any issues with the new site.

-As an example, we launched a site for a multi-location Dentist that specializes in kids with Medicaid coverage.
-One of the pages we identified that had backlinks that weren't covered was an article, Baby Teeth 101.
-The existing site didn't have the article.
-The Wayback machine only had an excerpt.
-So when we launched the new site, we made sure we had a comprehensive article, an infographic, and social graphics with redirects from the old URL to the new.
+For example, we launched a site for a multi-location Dentist.
+One of the pages we identified that had backlinks that weren’t covered was an article, Baby Teeth 101.
+The existing site didn’t have the article.
+The Wayback Machine only had an excerpt.
+So when we launched the new site, we added a comprehensive article, an infographic, and social graphics with redirects from the old URL to the new one.

 As soon as we launched the site, we saw that redirect traffic was now going to the new page from those old URLs!
 The page started to pick up some nice traffic and ranking as well.
 We weren’t done, though.

-When we checked the 404 Monitor, we found several URLs with “baby teeth” that were landing on 404 pages.
+When we checked the 404 Monitor, we found several URLs with baby teeth landing on 404 pages.
 We added the multiple exact paths of the redirect to the new page.
-Side note… we could utilize a regular expression to capture all URLs but we're being cautious to start.
+Side note… we could utilize a regular expression to capture all URLs, but we’re being cautious to start.

-The screenshot above is actually Rank Math Pro which includes the ability to categorize your redirects… a really nice feature.
+The screenshot above is Rank Math Pro, which includes the ability to categorize your redirects… a very nice feature.
 We also went with Rank Math Pro because it supports multi-location schemas.

-Now, the page is their #8 most trafficked page on the new site within a week of launching.
+The page is their second most trafficked page on the new site within months of launching.
 And there was a 404 page there for several years whenever anyone arrived!
-It was a huge missed opportunity that wouldn't have been found if we weren't careful about properly redirecting and monitoring old links that existed out on the web to their site.
+It was a huge missed opportunity that wouldn’t have been found if we hadn’t been thorough about properly redirecting and monitoring old links on the web to their site.